NonFunGerbils/Gerbils-Security-Guide-for-Crypto-and-NFTs/readme.md

 ### Safe deposit boxes

-These are a great option for keeping a safe backup of your seeds [see thread by Erick / Snowfro](https://twitter.com/ArtOnBlockchain/status/1545064027390361602?s=20&t=6e5esROGVVzVfpEES8hbvQ).
+These are a great option for keeping a safe backup of your seeds (see [thread by Erick / Snowfro](https://twitter.com/ArtOnBlockchain/status/1545064027390361602?s=20&t=6e5esROGVVzVfpEES8hbvQ)).
 It is worth considering that you don't want a person at the bank (or anyone else) to be able to access your full plain text seed.
 One option is to keep a spare hardware wallet (or two) in your safe deposit box, you could increase redundancy by using two different banks.
 Another option is to have your seed in plain text but split it between deposit boxes at different banks.
 Another option would be to have an encrypted USB stick (or two).

 ### Encrypted USB sticks / memory cards